Corona Editor is the official Corona SDK plugin for Sublime Text

 - If you create rows and columns in using Sublime Text's View > Layout command in the current tab, the debugger wont create its own panes and its functionality will be reduced.

-If you don't like Corona Editor's completion you can turn it off entirely using this preference.
+If you don't like Solar2D Editor's completion you can turn it off entirely using this preference.

 Turn off “fuzzy completion” and just complete based on the characters typed so far as a prefix.